reycabili/app-dev/README.md

 ## WEAK HERO
 **FROM NETFLIX**
----With the aid of unexpected friends, a gifted but introverted student confronts bullies and violent foes - unaware of how dangerous his world become
+-With the aid of unexpected friends, a gifted but introverted student confronts bullies and violent foes - unaware of how dangerous his world become